Here are all the great cocktail recipes you should know how to make, from the classic margarita to the frothy gin fizz to the French 75. Cheers!

 Another classic cocktail, the Gin Gimlet is super refreshing and takes only 5 minutes to whip up!
-Not only is the gimlet simple to make, it’s the perfect balance of sweet and tart with the botanical flavor of gin.
+It’s the perfect balance of sweet and tart with the botanical flavor of gin.
 A gin gimlet is a classic cocktail made of lime juice, gin and simple syrup.
 It’s sometimes served with a splash of soda water.
 While it became popular in the 1950’s, it stems back at least as far as the 1930's.
-It’s fairly gin forward, so you’ll want to use a great bottle of gin here.
+It’s gin forward, so you’ll want to use a great bottle of gin here.

-Ready for the easiest cocktail recipe we’ve made?
-Alex and I recently learned about the classic daiquiri: which we didn’t realize is actually not frozen!
-Yes, a daiquiri is made of lime, rum and simple syrup.
+Ready for one of the easiest cocktails with the best flavor?
+It's a classic daiquiri.
+Yes, a classic daiquiri isn't frozen at all: it's made of lime, rum and simple syrup.
 And let us tell you: it is so, so delicious!
-Now that we know how easy it is, we've started making them instead of margaritas (our tried and true fave!).
+One of our best easy alcoholic drinks to make at home, we've started making them instead of margaritas (our tried and true fave!).
 Here's the simple formula for a classic daiquiri that you can memorize.

 When’s the last time you had a piña colada?
 They’re not only for the 1990’s or beach resorts, we promise!
 Turns out, homemade piña coladas are perfect for entertaining.
 They take only a few minutes to blend up, only require 5 ingredients, and taste so refreshing.
 All you'll need is frozen pineapple, white rum, coconut milk, lime juice and maple syrup.
 Oh, and some drink umbrellas too!